-- 1. Whether the Regional Manager's January 16, 2013 letter is a "legal document". - [55] The Appellant states that the Regional Manager's January 16, 2013 letter "purported to be the final and official notice of his 2012-2016 allocation and his 2013 quota"; however, the proper legal document should be his annual licence which is renewable after March 31, 2013. - [56] The Appellant further submits that this January 16th letter does not comply with sections 2.2 and 2.3 of the Quota procedure which states as follows:
+1. Whether the Regional Manager's January 16, 2013 letter complies with the Ministry's Quota procedure.

+[52] The Appellant states that the Regional Manager's January 16th letter "purported to be the final and official notice of his 2012-2016 allocation and his 2013 quota".
+He submits that this January 16th letter does not comply with sections 2.2 and 2.3 of the Quota procedure which states as follows: